 The rear hatchback is larger for better access and the rear seats split and fold 40:20:40 after pressing a button to unlock them.
 Impressively, they fold almost flat, too, providing a good space for bulky objects.
 Porsche can even supply a load-retention kit to keep things secure.

 The Sport Turismo's boot is only 20 litres bigger than that of the standard Panamera, for 520 litres in total.
 Boot space increases to 1,390 litres with the seats stowed, which is 50 litres more than the hatchback.
 It's a little less space than the Mercedes CLS Shooting Brake’s 590 to 1,590 litres, and the E-Hybrid model is more compromised still – it offers just 425 and 1,295 litres, due to the space taken up by the battery pack and electric motor.

 Reliability & safety

-The Porsche brand finished in seventh place in our 2016 Driver Power owner satisfaction survey, but we didn’t have enough respondents to include the brand in 2017.
+The Porsche brand finished top of our 2021 Driver Power owner satisfaction survey, but we didn’t have enough respondents to include the Panamera on its own.
 Still, with a renowned pedigree for engineering and building race-winning cars, Porsche is known for the quality of its products, so we wouldn’t expect major issues.

-Only the Porsche Macan SUV has ever been crash-tested by Euro NCAP, but the Panamera Sport Turismo should be very safe in a collision.
+Only the Porsche Macan, Cayenne and Taycan have ever been crash-tested by Euro NCAP, but all three achieved five-star scores and we’d expect that the Panamera Sport Turismo should be very safe in a collision.
 Technology like lane-changing assistance also helps avoid collisions by monitoring blind spots and warning of any unseen vehicles as you change lanes.
 Full-length curtain airbags are fitted as standard and there are ISOFIX child-seat points in the rear.